Virginia Beach, Virginia: In popular culture

 The Monopoly Here and Now: The US edition (2015) of the game, released in honor of the game's 80th birthday, included Virginia Beach as a property that could be bought, sold and traded.
 The city was included after Hasbro held an online vote in order to determine which cities would make it into an updated version of the game.
 Virginia Beach received the fourth highest number of votes in the online contest, earning it a green spot on the board.
 The top Boardwalk spot went to Pierre, South Dakota.

 In the television series, The Man in the High Castle (2015–2019), which is set in an alternate 1960s, Virginia Beach is mentioned as being the site of a D-Day style invasion by Nazi Germany, which led to the defeat of the United States and its occupation.

+Rapper Lil Ugly Mane, famous for albums like Mista Thug Isolation and Oblivion Access has lived in Virginia Beach, Virginia.

+Popular rapper Drake named a track off of his album For All The Dogs after Virginia Beach, due to his performance at the city during his Drake vs. Lil Wayne tour in 2014.